gtalarico/pyairtable/docs/source/orm.rst

 You can also use :meth:`~pyairtable.orm.fields.AttachmentList.upload` to directly upload content to Airtable.
 You do not need to call :meth:`~pyairtable.orm.Model.save`; the change will be saved immediately.
+Note that this means any other unsaved changes to this field will be lost.

     >>> model.attachments.upload("example.jpg", b"...", "image/jpeg")
     >>> model.attachments[-1]["filename"]